carycode/krnl/README.md

 - Priority ceiling supported with k_prio_wait and k_prio_signal where you supply with task priorities

+## Return codes - general rule
+- negativ value in return - error
+- 0 or positive in return - call is a success

 ## Timeliness

 All receiving/waiting call now returns: